CloudReactor/cloudreactor-procwrapper/README.md

       "password": "badpassword"
     }

-Then you can populate the environment variable DB_PASSWORD by setting the environment variable
+Then you can populate the environment variable DB_USERNAME by setting the environment variable

     AWS_SM_DB_USERNAME_FOR_PROC_WRAPPER_TO_RESOLVE